D.O. Rueda / Analivia

 Perfect with Thai or Japanese dishes, steamed or roasted fish, grilled asparagus or vegetables accompanied by Serrano ham or cheese.

 The Verdejo grapes are harvested at dawn in early October.
 Cool night temperatures allow the grapes to retain their wonderful aromatic nature.
 Run juice is left for some hours to macerate with skin in order to obtain its maximum expression.
+Subsequently, aging is carried out on lees and fermented with yeasts with maximum respect to the varietal character.
 The wine making process is carefully controlled at every stage.
 The fermentation takes place in stainless steel tanks between 14 and 16°C.

 2019 Gillbert & Gaillard International Challenge: Analivia Verdejo 2018